sakuexe/wolt-application-2024/README.md

 and simple `pytest` compatible functions to create unit tests for all the small parts as well as more general tests for the entirety of the API.

-To run the tests, run the following command:
+To run the tests, run the following command in the root directory of the project:

 ```bash
 pytest